Caleb Love

-Caleb Khristopher Love (born September 27, 2001) is an American college basketball player for the North Carolina Tar Heels of the Atlantic Coast Conference (ACC).
+Caleb Khristopher Love (born September 27, 2001) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA), on a two-way contract with the Rip City Remix of the NBA G League.
+He played college basketball for the North Carolina Tar Heels and the Arizona Wildcats.

 High school career

-Love attended Christian Brothers College High School in St. Louis, Missouri and was coached by Justin Tatum (The father of NBA player Jayson Tatum).
+Love attended Christian Brothers College High School in St. Louis, Missouri, and was coached by Justin Tatum, father of NBA player Jayson Tatum.
 He averaged 18.9 points and 4.3 rebounds per game as a junior as he transitioned to point guard.
 He led the school to the Class 5 runner-up to Rock Bridge High School.
 Love scored a career-high 42 points against East St. Louis High School as a senior and also scored 40 points against Cardinal Ritter High School.
 As a senior, he averaged 26.3 points, 6.5 rebounds, 3.1 assists and 2.6 steals per game and led the team to the Class 5 Final Four.
 Love was named Mr. Show-Me Basketball and Gatorade Player of the Year in Missouri.
 He was named McDonald's All-American, becoming the second player from Christian Brothers to be so honored after Larry Hughes in 1997.

 Recruiting

-Love was the second-ranked point guard and No. 7 overall by 247Sports.
+Love was a consensus five-star recruit and one of the top players in the 2020 class, according to major recruiting services.
 He committed to playing college basketball for North Carolina on October 1, 2019, choosing the Tar Heels over Missouri, Louisville and Kansas, among others.
 Love was attracted to North Carolina because of coach Roy Williams and the opportunity to play lead guard.